telus-archive/pagerduty-dashboard/README.md

 ## Conventions

+These rules determine how the dashboard processes data.

 ### "Core" vs. "Other" Services

+A service that contains `[dashboard-primary]` anywhere in its description is a core service.
 Core services get separated into their own groups.
 The remaining services get put into the "Other" group.
-To indicate that a service belongs to a core group, add `[dashboard-primary]` anywhere in its description.

 ### "Core" Groups

-Core groups are generated from the core service names.
-A colon acts as a separator between the group name and individual service (eg. `<group>: <service>`).
+Core groups are generated from the core services.
+A colon acts as a separator between the group and service within the service name (eg. `<group>: <service>`).
 These core services are called "features".
+Services with names of "Site" or "Server" get separated and enlarged.

 Core groups can have dependencies, which are specified in their services.
 To specific a dependency, add `[dashboard-depends|Some Service,Dependency.*]` to the service's description.
 Each comma-delimited entry can be a service name (`Some Service`) or a regular expression (`Dependency.*`).
 Dependencies of dependencies do not get added (i.e. dependencies are only followed to a depth of 1).
 In the interface, these dependencies are labeled as "services".